 6. Panjim City

 Panjim or Panaji is the capital city of Goa.
-It's identified by the beautiful river view on one side of the main road and colourful buildings on the other side of the road.
+It's identified by the beautiful river view on one side of the main road and colorful buildings on the other side of the road.
 Apart from the interesting buildings, the old Latin quarters of Goa, beaches and the street art, You can easily find a whole bunch of things to do in Panaji Goa and spend a whole day just exploring the capital city.
 Don't miss the famous Panjim Church, Miramar Beach, Dona Paula jetty and a Panjim river cruise while you're in the city.

 Fontainhas, the old Latin quarter of Goa has gained much popularity over the past couple of years.
-For one thing, the many colourful houses and graphic staircases are quite appealing photo-worthy spots.
+For one thing, the many colorful houses and graphic staircases are quite appealing photo-worthy spots.
 You can see quite a few youngsters, couples and photographers shooting here all day.
 Secondly, the rich history of Fontainhas has inspired many Fontainhas heritage walk tours.
 You can easily book a Fontainhas walking tour or bicycle tour to learn more about the history of this neighbourhood.
 Alternatively, you can even take a self-guided tour by following my article on things to do in Fontainhas - the old Latin quarter of Goa.

 8. Old Goa

 While you are in the vicinity of Panaji city, take a day trip from Panjim to Old Goa.
 Here, visit the very famous Old Goa church and one of the many offbeat places to visit in Old Goa such as Se Cathedral, St Cajetan church, St Augustine tower etc. Spare at least half a day to explore all the Old Goa attractions properly, which are some of the best and most popular places to visit in North Goa, India.
 You can even have lunch at a local riverside restaurant called Gene Garden which is near the Ribandar ferry point.
 Additionally, for something offbeat, take the ferry from here to the picturesque laid-back Divar island.

 9. Divar Island